Table of Contents

 But how does digital printing apply to packaging?

-What is Digital Print for Packaging?
+What is Digital Printing for Packaging?

-Purpose of Digital Printing in Packaging
+The Purpose of Digital Printing in Packaging

 Short Runs & Sampling

-When an order of fewer than a hundred pieces is required, digital printing is definitely the way to go.
+When an order of fewer than a hundred pieces is required, digital printing is the way to go!

 Flatbed digital printing typically uses an inkjet printer to reproduce digital images.

 The process uses ultraviolet (UV) curable inks to print digital images on flat surfaces.

-This process is important as it can print on numerous surfaces such as wood, metal, glass, and tiles.
+This process is essential as it can print on numerous surfaces such as wood, metal, glass, and tiles.

-Benefits of Flatbed Digital Printing
+The Benefits of Digital Printing

-Flatbed printing is also more eco-friendly than conventional printing as it produces a lower amount of waste cartridges and creates lesser air pollution.
+- Environmentally friendly: Flatbed printing is also more eco-friendly than conventional printing as it produces a lower amount of waste cartridges and creates lesser air pollution.
 It leaves behind a smaller carbon footprint.

-Digital printing does not require the usage of plates like offset or traditional printing requires.
+Digital printing does not require the usage of plates as offset or traditional printing requires.